UseCarousel/InternChallengeMac/README.md

 ### Technical Stack
 - Language: Python, TypeScript, or C# (note: C# may have limitations on MacOS)
-- LLM Integration: OpenAI API (key will be provided)
+- LLM Integration: Claude (key will be provided)
 - Platform: MacOS Excel

 ### Core Features (Required)